Search within:

 Location: Grosvenor West Room 111

-This workshop will guide participants through fundamental interpersonal conflict management skills and techniques, demonstrating how to apply these skills to manage team conflicts from a leadership perspective.
+This workshop will guide you through fundamental interpersonal conflict management skills and techniques, demonstrating how to apply these skills to manage team conflicts from a leadership perspective.

 Recommended for new supervisors, or professionals aspiring to supervisory roles in their career paths